dotnet/orleans-docs/src/docs/grains/observers.md

 }
 ```

-Now on the server we should have a Grain which sends these chat messages to clients.
-The Grain also should have a mechanism for clients to subscribe and unsubscribe themselves to receive notifications.
-For subscription the Grain can use the utility class `ObserverSubscriptionManager`.
-This class throws an `OrleansException` if you try to subscribe an observer that is already subscribed (or unsubscribe an observer that is not subscribed), so it is important to handle this case by using the `IsSubscribed()` method or by handling the `OrleansException`:
+On the server, we should next have a Grain which sends these chat messages to clients.
+The Grain should also have a mechanism for clients to subscribe and unsubscribe themselves for notifications.
+For subscriptions, the Grain can use the utility class `ObserverSubscriptionManager`.
+This class throws an `OrleansException` if you try to subscribe to an observer that is already subscribed to (or unsubscribe from an observer that is not subscribed to), so it is important to handle this case by using the `IsSubscribed()` method or by handling the `OrleansException`:

 ``` csharp
 class HelloGrain : Grain, IHello